Issac was my 2nd cousin once removed and I never met him however I have researched all of the following information:

 Isaac was born December 28, 1891 the son of Isaac Andrew Pinkerton and Jane Alice Harrison.

-On January 6, 1916 he joined the Army and was asigned to 4th Canadian Mounted Rifles (2nd Central Ontario Regt.)
+On January 6, 1916 he joined the Army and was asigned to 4th Canadian Mounted Rifles (2nd Central Ontario Regt.) with the Canadian Overseas Expeditionary Force to fight in World War I.

 He was killed in action October 26, 1917, at Ypres, Belgium and is Commemorated on Page 309 of the First World War Book of Remembrance for 1917.